Rpc

 method of thestd::future<Status>

-handle to retrieve the status value, then parse the status and Rsp;
+handle to obtain the status value and parse the status and Rsp;

-Here is a simple protobuf-based example (the syntax for ROS2 Srv is largely similar):
+Below is a simple example based on protobuf; the syntax based on ROS2 Srv is basically similar:

 #include "rpc.aimrt_rpc.pb.h"